Dynamical Lensing Tomography of Black Hole Ringdown: Discussion

 \section{Discussion}

-This study has explored the dynamic lensing of photons during the ringdown phase following the merger of SMBHBs.
+This study explored the dynamic lensing of photons during the ringdown phase after SMBHB mergers.
 By calculating photon trajectories around a relaxing Kerr BH using backward ray tracing, we demonstrate how metric perturbations during the ringdown significantly influence photon paths.
-In some instances, variations in photon deflection angles closely correspond to the GW ringdown behavior, particularly when photons co-propagate with GWs from the BH to the observer, thereby offering insights into the fascinating dynamics of spacetime.
+In most cases, the evolutions of photon deflection angles initially exhibit behavior akin to gravitational wave ringdown, providing insights into the fascinating dynamics of spacetime.

 The visualization of ringdown through photon lensing opens a new avenue for multi-messenger astronomy.
-While pulsar timing arrays~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, astrometry~\cite{Braginsky:1989pv,Book:2010pf,Moore:2017ity}, and binary orbits~\cite{Blas:2021mpc,Blas:2021mqw} may directly detect ringdown GWs from SMBHB mergers, very-long-baseline interferometry observations from the Event Horizon Telescope~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022xnr} and future upgrades~\cite{Ayzenberg:2023hfw}, including space missions~\cite{Haworth:2019urs,Johnson:2024ttr,Akiyama:2024msp}, could provide visualizations of a `Waltz' between GW and photon co-propagation.
+While pulsar timing arrays (PTAs)~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, astrometry~\cite{Braginsky:1989pv,Book:2010pf,Moore:2017ity}, binary orbits~\cite{Blas:2021mpc,Blas:2021mqw}, and fast radio burst timing~\cite{Lu:2024yuo} may directly detect ringdown GWs from SMBHB mergers, observations from the Event Horizon Telescope (EHT)~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022xnr} and future upgrades~\cite{Ayzenberg:2023hfw}, including space missions~\cite{Haworth:2019urs,Johnson:2024ttr,Akiyama:2024msp}, could provide visualizations of a `Waltz' between GW and photon co-propagation.
 Each pixel on the observer plane could reveal additional insights by dissecting the metric perturbations in the vicinity of the relaxing BH.

-Clearly, even though we focus on ringdown, their quasi-periodic nature indicates that our results can be taken as indicative of what happens during earlier stages in the life of a binary emitting gravitational radiation.

-While our use of backward ray tracing sometimes leads to the disappearance or replacement of a new source at a given pixel, predicting the apparent position shift of a source remains challenging.
-A future research direction will involve studying photon propagation from a given source point towards the observer in a dynamic spacetime.
-This endeavor will require a novel approach termed forward ray tracing, presently only feasible by leveraging conserved quantities in Kerr spacetime.